gsileno/pneu/README.md

 Petri nets are a well-known notation for specifying distributed computation, and modeling concurrency.
 See https://wikipedia.org/wiki/Petri_net.

 Groovy is a kind of "super-Java" designed for fast development: less verbose, script-oriented, fully compatible.
 See http://www.groovy-lang.org.
-A full stack development environment based on groovy, the GVM, can be found on http://gvmtool.net/.
+On Linux and Mac, you can easily install groovy and all related stack development environment via SDKMAN, http://sdkman.io/.

 ## Components